LoyolaChicagoBooks/introcs-csharp/rst/dotnetapi.rst

 - Those that might be useful, that you should be at least aware of.
 - Those that may be useful eventually, but are not worth your time now.

-You will find material in various categories as you browse:
+You will also find methods in various categories as you browse:

 - Methods that make sense and are useful right away
 - Methods that take a little reading to absorb